-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 Now, an unlikely coalition in California — including environmentalists, law enforcement agents, politicians, wildlife ecologists and representatives of the legal cannabis industry — have joined forces to try to reduce these illegal operations and the environmental threat they pose.

-Some in that coalition recently visited a site discovered deep in California's Shasta Trinity National Forest.
-They and a group of armed Forest Service agents made their way down a steep hillside above a creek on a warm fall day, through a tangle of Douglas fir and Madrone trees, and big leaf maples turned golden yellow.
+Some in that coalition recently visited a site discovered deep in California's Shasta-Trinity National Forest.
+They and a group of armed Forest Service agents made their way down a steep hillside above a creek on a warm fall day, through a tangle of Douglas fir and madrone trees, and big leaf maples turned golden yellow.

 Finally, the forest gives way to a sprawling grow and camp site.
 It's typical in shape: terraced plots carved erratically into a hillside scared by wildfire.
 The burned trees and new growth offer some cover from air surveillance.
-Two Mexican nationals were arrested at the site in September, suspected affiliates of a cartel.
+Two Mexican nationals were arrested at the site in September; they are suspected of being affiliates of a cartel.

 There's some 3,000 pounds of trash here from discarded clothes and propane tanks to 3 miles of plastic irrigation pipes — an indication this site has likely been used for years.
 Most of it eventually will have to be hauled out by helicopter.